TOK ENDGAME:

 Mathematics

 Don’t plunge in yet.
 Deliberately slow down.
-Take the time to reconnect with the Areas of Knowledge.
+Take the time to reconnect with the Areas of Knowledge and appreciate the scope and reach of each discipline.
 Start by completing the table below to demonstrate that you can pinpoint the various academic subjects or sub-disciplines encompassed by Area of Knowledge domains.
 The following guidelines will help:

 CLASS ACTIVITY III: